debjeetmaj/AndroidWifiAutoLogin/README.md

 - [ ] check response codes in BasicAuth
 - [ ] test BasicAuth w/o proxy
 - [ ] test in more devices and dynamic environments
+- [ ] add configuration/settings in the app
+- [ ] make the app more "useful"